protyayofficial/Vision-Architectures/README.md

 <h2>🫡 Acknowledgements:</h2>

 <p style="text-align: justify">I would like to express my deepest gratitude to the incredible research community whose groundbreaking work laid the foundation for this project.
 The implementation of these vision classification architectures would not have been possible without the invaluable contributions of the authors and researchers who published the original papers, which continue to inspire innovation in the field of computer vision.
 I extend my thanks to the following for their pioneering work.
-Also would like to thank PyTorch for providing a powerful and flexible deep learning framework.Lastly, a special thank you to the broader machine learning community for consistently pushing the boundaries of what’s possible, inspiring me to tackle this project with creativity and determination.
+Also would like to thank PyTorch for providing a powerful and flexible deep learning framework.
+Lastly, a special thank you to the broader machine learning community for consistently pushing the boundaries of what’s possible, inspiring me to tackle this project with creativity and determination.
 This repository is a testament to the collaborative spirit of research, and I hope it will contribute to future advancements in computer vision.

 <h2>Contact</h2>